Unitary Complexity and the Uhlmann Transformation Problem: Complexity of the Succinct Uhlmann Transformation Problem

-In what follows we will utilize as a subroutine the interactive state synthesis protocol for the sequence $\Gamma = (\ket{C})_{\hat C}$ which is indexed by all succinct descriptions $\hat C$ of a unitary circuit $C$ and $\ket{C}$ is the corresponding output state of the circuit (given all zeroes).
-It is straightforward to see that $\Gamma \in \statePSPACE$, and therefore there is a $\stateQIP$ protocol to synthesize $\Gamma$.
+In what follows we utilize as a subroutine the interactive state synthesis protocol for the sequence $(\ket{C})_{\hat C}$ which is indexed by all succinct descriptions $\hat C$ of a unitary circuit $C$ and $\ket{C}$ is the corresponding output state of the circuit (given all zeroes).
+It is straightforward to see that $(\ket{C}) \in \statePSPACE$, and therefore there is a $\stateQIP$ protocol to synthesize the state family.

-\paragraph{Interactive measurement synthesis.} Next we describe another primitive which is a protocol for \emph{interactive measurement synthesis}.
-At a high level, this is a protocol where a verifier gets a description of a measurement $M$ and an input register $\reg{A}$ in an unknown state $\tau$.
-The verifier interacts with a prover and at the end outputs a measurement outcome bit $b$ as well as register $\reg{A}$.
-If the prover is accepted with sufficiently high probability, then (a) the measurement outcome bit $b$ is $1$ with probability close to $\Tr(M \tau)$, and (b) conditioned on acceptance and $b = 1$, the output register $\reg{A}$ is close to being in the state $\tau|_M$, the post-measurement state\footnote{Recall the notation used for post-measurement states defined in \Cref{sec:prelims}.} of $\tau$ conditioned on measuring $M$.

-We show there is an efficient interactive measurement synthesis protocol for the case when the measurement $M$ is a rank-one projector $\ketbra{\psi}{\psi}$ for some succinctly described state $\ket{\psi}$. \begin{lemma}[Approximate measurement protocol] Let $\Psi = (\ket{\psi_{x}})_{x}$ be a $\stateQIP$ family of states.
-Then for all polynomials $p(n)$, there exists a polynomial-time quantum verifier $V$ that takes as input register $\reg{A}$, and outputs an accept/reject flag, a measurement outcome bit $b$, and a register $\reg{A}$ such that the following properties hold: \begin{enumerate} \item (Completeness) There exists an honest prover $P^*$ such that for all input states $\tau_{\reg{A}}$